Healthy Sweet Basil (Ocimum basilicum) in bright indirect, also known as Sweet Basil

 🌱Best Soil For Sweet Basil

-Use All Purpose, Coir so water moves through the root zone quickly and does not sit around the roots.
-Aim for soil pH around 6.0-7.5.
-A loose, airy structure is especially helpful because it gives the roots oxygen and lowers the risk of rot after rain or watering.
-Repot Every 2-3 years or whenever the root zone becomes crowded, the soil collapses, or drainage noticeably slows down.
-Root aggression is generally moderate, which helps estimate how quickly the root zone can outgrow its container or bed.
-Whenever you replant or divide it, handle the roots or corms gently and avoid burying them in a heavy, soggy mix that stays cold and wet for too long.
-This section also addresses best soil for sweet basil with practical, real-world care adjustments.
+Use All Purpose, Coir so water moves through the root zone quickly instead of lingering.
+Aim for Sweet Basil soil pH around 6.0-7.5.
+A loose, airy structure is especially helpful for Sweet Basil because it gives the roots oxygen and lowers the risk of rot after rain or watering.
+Repot Sweet Basil Every 2-3 years or when roots crowd out the pot, the mix collapses, or drainage slows down.
+Sweet Basil root aggression is generally moderate, which helps estimate how quickly the root zone can outgrow its container or bed.
+In practice, when repotting or dividing, handle roots or corms gently and avoid heavy mix that stays cold and wet too long.
+If conditions drift, revisit best soil for before changing multiple variables at once.

 📋Sweet Basil Indoor Care Tips

 Sweet Basil can be grown indoors or outdoors, but consistency in light and drainage matters in either setting.
-Indoors, place it where brightness is reliable and avoid frequent moves between very different light levels.
+One thing to watch for with Sweet Basil is rotating between low and high light spots every few days.

 🧪Sweet Basil Fertilizer and Feeding